andreasawenlof/pp1-final/README.md

 ### Local Development

 #### How to Fork
+##### To Fork the pp1-final repository:
-Log in (or sign up) to Github.
+1. Log in (or sign up) to Github.
-Go to the repository for this project, andreasawenlof/pp1-final.
+2. Go to the repository for this project, andreasawenlof/pp1-final.
-Click the Fork button in the top right corner.
+3. Click the Fork button in the top right corner.
-How to Clone
-To clone the pp1-final repository:

 #### How to Clone
+##### To Clone the pp1-final repository:
-Log in (or sign up) to GitHub.
+1. Log in (or sign up) to GitHub.
-Go to the repository for this project, andreasawenlof/pp1-final.
+2. Go to the repository for this project, andreasawenlof/pp1-final.
-Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
-Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
-Type 'git clone' into the terminal and then paste the link you copied in step 3.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 #### Deploy in VSCode
-If you use VSCode here are the instructions:
+##### If you use VSCode here are the instructions:
 1. Click on this icon  ![vscode extensions](docs/images/vscode-extensions.png)  to go to extensions.
 2. Search for "Live Server".
 3. Click Install